tmathis720/Hydra/src/geometry/docs/about_geometry.md

 ### Overview of the `src/geometry/` Module

 #### Overview
-The `src/geometry/` module in the Hydra project is responsible for performing geometric calculations on 3D shapes commonly used in geophysical fluid dynamics simulations, such as prisms, pyramids, hexahedrons, and tetrahedrons.
-This module provides essential methods to compute properties like the **centroid** (the geometric center) and **volume** of these cells, which are crucial for finite volume methods (FVM) that solve partial differential equations over complex domains.
-The geometry module is built with extensibility in mind, supporting various 3D cell shapes through modular functions and decomposition techniques.
+The `src/geometry/` module in the Hydra project provides essential geometric calculations for 3D shapes used in geophysical fluid dynamics simulations, including prisms, pyramids, hexahedrons, tetrahedrons, and more.
+This module underpins the finite volume methods (FVM) used to solve partial differential equations across complex domains.
+The module emphasizes computational efficiency, mathematical rigor, and robustness to handle both regular and degenerate shapes that may arise in realistic simulations.

 Key operations in this module include:
-- Centroid calculation for common geometric shapes (hexahedrons, prisms, pyramids, and tetrahedrons)
-- Volume computation for both simple and complex shapes (e.g., through tetrahedral decomposition)
+- **Centroid Calculation**: Determines the geometric center of various shapes.
+- **Volume Computation**: Uses techniques like tetrahedral decomposition for complex shapes.
+- **Face Normal Calculation**: Computes outward-pointing normal vectors for face flux calculations.
-- Support for degenerate cases where cells collapse into lower-dimensional shapes, ensuring robustness in numerical simulations
+- **Handling Degenerate Cases**: Manages cases where shapes collapse into lower dimensions.

-#### Key Classes and Functions
+#### Key Structures and Functions

+The primary struct, `Geometry`, encapsulates the geometric data and methods for a mesh, including vertex positions, centroids, volumes, and cached computed properties to avoid redundant calculations.

 ##### 1. **Centroid Calculation**

-Centroid calculation determines the average position of all vertices in a geometric shape.
-This is critical in mesh-based simulations where centroids often serve as reference points for finite volume methods or flux calculations.
+Centroid calculations are vital for determining the center of mass of each control volume.
+These centroids are used as reference points in numerical methods for flux integration, and they enable efficient computation by avoiding repetitive geometric queries.

 - **`compute_hexahedron_centroid`**:
-    - Calculates the centroid of a hexahedron (cube or cuboid) by averaging the coordinates of its 8 vertices.
+    - Calculates the centroid of a hexahedron (e.g., cube or cuboid) by averaging the coordinates of its 8 vertices.
+    - This method is optimized for stability and handles both regular and degenerate cases where vertices may collapse onto a plane.
-    - Example:
+    - **Example Usage**:
       ```rust,ignore
       let geometry = Geometry::new();
       let hexahedron_vertices = vec![